Nafaya/esphome-native-api/README.md

     - `away` - optional.
 Boolean
     - `fanMode` - optional.
 0 - ON, 1 - OFF, 2 - AUTO, 3 - LOW, 4 - MEDIUM, 5 - HIGH, 6 - MIDDLE, 7 - FOCUS, 8 - DIFFUSE.
 See `supported_fan_modes` attr in config
     - `swingMode` - optional.
 0 - OFF, 1 - BOTH, 2 - VERTICAL, 3 - HORIZONTAL.
 See `supported_swing_modes` attr in config

 #### Connection events
 - `message.<type>` - when valid message from esphome device is received.
 First arg is message.
 The event is called before `message` event(more genetal analogue)
+- `message` - when valid message from esphome device is received.
+First arg is type, second is message.
+- `socketConnected` - emmited when socket is connected
+- `socketDisconnected` - emmited when socket is disconnected
+- `connected` - emmited if client is introduced to esphome device
+- `disconnected` - emmited if session is corruptred
+- `authorized` - emmited if client is logged in esphome device
+- `unauthorized` - emmited if session is corruptred
+- `data` - when any data is received
+- `error` - when any error is occured
+- `unhandledData` - when data is received, but an error occured and we have unprocessed data

+#### Connection events
+- `message.<type>` - when valid message from esphome device is received.
+First arg is message.
+The event is called before `message` event(more genetal analogue)